cozy/cozy-stack/docs/files.md

 It's possible to give a file by its id (in the `ids` array) or by its path (in the `files` array).

+For PDF files, it's possible to put in the archive a single page, with the `pages` argument: it's an array of objects, with `id` the file identifier of the PDF file, and `page` the page number (1 is the first page).

 The generated archive is temporary and is not persisted.

 #### Request